awesto/django-shop/docs/architecture.rst

 is, it *must be possible to be implemented* into the merchant's own implementation, rather than by patching the framework itself.

-Otherwise *its a bug in the framework* - not just a missing feature!
+Otherwise *this framework contains a bug* - not just a missing feature!
 I'm sure some merchants will come up with really weird ideas, I never have thought of.
 If the **djangoSHOP** framework inhibits to add a feature, then feel free to create a bug report.
+The claim "*feature completeness*" for a framework is the analogue to the term "*Turing completeness*" for programming languages.

 Consider that on many sites, a merchant's requirement is patched into existing code.
 This means that every time a new version of the e-commerce software is released, that patch must be repeatedly adopted.
-This can become rather dangerous when security flaws in that software must be closed immediately.
+This can become rather dangerous when security flaws in that software must be closed immediately. **DjangoSHOP** instead is designed, so that the merchant's implementation and third party plugins have to subclass its models and to override its templates accordingly.

 Minimalism
 ----------

-In a nutshell, **djangoSHOP** offers this set of basic functionalities:
+In a nutshell, **djangoSHOP** offers this set of basic functionalities, to keep the framework simple and stupid (KISS) without reinventing the wheel:

 * A catalog to display product lists and detail views.
 * Some methods to add products to the cart.